 Contrary to a common misconception, typology is not about putting people in boxes.

-The MBTI system finds its root in the theory of psychological types, developed by Carl Jung.
-However, Jung’s idea has gotten diluted and often misused in our modern day psychology and the internet space.
+The Myers-Briggs Type Indicators (MBTI) system is rooted in the theory of psychological types developed by Carl Jung.
+However, Jung’s ideas have become diluted and are often misused in modern-day psychology and the internet.

-None of us is just one thing.
+Myers-Briggs Type Indicators aren’t everything.
+They’re simply what their name describes: indicators.
+Humans are inherently complex, and one of us is just one thing.
 Jung’s theory does not aim to ‘pigeon-hole’ people into types.
-Jung’s original idea place greater emphasis on the unconscious than is represented within modern psychometrics and ‘commercialised’ personality systems.
+His original idea emphasizes the unconscious more than is represented within modern psychometrics and ‘commercialised’ personality systems.

-When utilised correctly, MBTI and other personality typology are great tools to help us integrate various parts of our psyche, heal where we have been wounded, and attain inner balance.
+When used correctly, MBTI and other personality typologies are great tools to help us integrate various parts of our psyche, heal where we have been wounded, and attain inner balance.

-The MBTI system does not only helps us to know our ‘dominant function’, as well as what we have suppressed, or under-utilised.
-Repression of any of our psychic functions, either due to our or social conditioning, holds us back from our full potential.
-Awareness of the fact that we all possess certain unconscious under-developed functions is the first step towards realising that they can be developed, both for better adaptation to the outer world and for the balancing of our psyche.
+The MBTI system not only helps us to know our ‘dominant function’, but also what we have suppressed or under-utilised.
+Repression of any of our psychic functions, due to our social conditioning holds us back from our full potential.
+Awareness that we all possess certain unconscious, under-developed functions is the first step towards realizing that they can be developed, both for better adaptation to the outer world and for balancing our psyche.